 - What are slamming and cramming?

 - Slamming is switching a customer's energy supplier without the customer's authorization.
-Cramming is adding charges to a customer's bill for services that were not authorized by the customer.
+Cramming is adding charges to a customer's bill for service that were not authorized by the customer.
 Both slamming and cramming are illegal.
-If you suspect you are a victim of either of these practices, call the Maryland Public Service Commission at 410.737.8028 or 800.492.0474.
+If you suspect you are a victim of either of these practices, call the Maryland Public Service Commission at 410.767.8000.

 - Why is BGE providing energy suppliers with a list of its residential customers?